AlohaYos/tvMapkit/README.md

 #How to use

-Step 1 : Entey keyword and Search
+Step 1 : Enter keyword and Search

 Step 2 : Select two POI (Point of Interest) in TableView